hashing-it-out/hashing-it-out.github.io/2022-09-11-flashhash/index.md

 ## Description
 Executive Producer, Christian, attempts to keep Corey, Dee, and Jessie on topic and within two a minutes a piece on three timely topics.

 This episode includes the Ethereum merge, Crypto Leaks piece on Avalanche and Kyle Roche, and decentralized weather stations.

-## Sponsors
-- Here is sponsor content